Case: Windows 10 updates delete my files

 3. If you want to set up an automatic backup, click Schedule to make your choice.
 Then click Start Backup to execute the task and wait for it to end.

-★ Options: manage settings like comments, email notification, backup mode, splitting, encryption, etc. It's worth mentioning that you can choose the Compression level for backup.
-The higher the level, the smaller the image file and the longer the backup will take.
+★ Options: manage settings like comments, email notification, backup mode, splitting, etc. It's worth mentioning that you can choose the Compression level for backup.
+The higher level you choose, the smaller the image file will be and the longer the backup will take.

 ★ Schedule: you can choose Daily/Weekly/Monthly/Event triggers/USB plug in.
 The last two are available in Professional and higher editions.

 ★ Scheme: another advanced feature that can automatically delete your older backups with a customized rule.
-It's especailly suitable for computers with limited capacity.
+It's especially suitable for computers with limited capacity.

 Next time you encounter a similar problem, don't panic.
 Just restore the files from the backup.
-You can do it either in Home page or in Restore tab.
+There are two ways you can choose from:

 Beyond that, you can also use AOMEI Backup to backup the Windows OS.
 Thus when bad things happen after an update, you can easily restore the system to an earlier state.
 Even if you are a Windows Server user, there's a Server edition for you.